Raipur Fish Hatchery and Training Centre

 Raipur Fish Hatchery and Training Centre is a fish hatchery in Raipur Upazila, Lakshmipur District, Bangladesh.
-One of the six main fish hatcheries in Bangladesh, it was the largest hatchery in the district during the Noakhali Rural Development Project implemented during 1978-1992 by DANIDA, a Danish development agency.
-One of the three Principal Scientific Officers (PSO) of the Department of Fisheries of Bangladesh governments is assigned to Raipur Hatchery.
-It also is one of three training centers directly governed by the Director General of the Department, along with Fisheries Training Institute (Chandpur) and Fisheries Training Academy in (Dhaka).
+One of the six main fish hatcheries in Bangladesh, it was the largest hatchery in the district during the Noakhali Rural Development Project implemented during 1978–1992 by DANIDA, a Danish development agency.
+One of the three principal scientific officers (PSOs) of the Department of Fisheries is assigned to Raipur Hatchery.
+It also is one of three training centers directly governed by the director general of the department, along with Fisheries Training Institute (Chandpur) and Fisheries Training Academy in (Dhaka).

-The Raipur Upazila has 8 fish farms, 14 dairy farms, 72 poultry farms and this one hatchery.
+Raipur Upazila has 8 fish farms, 14 dairy farms, 72 poultry farms and this one hatchery.
 As of 2004, the government-owned hatchery was able to produce 504 kilograms of hatchlings a year, which mostly consisted of endemic species like Catla catla (katla), Labeo rohita (rui), Cirrhinus cirrhosus (mrigal), Labeo calbasu (kalabaus), Clarias batrachus (magur), and Channa striata (shingi).